Parent Boost Visitor Visa - Visa Matters

 Retirement Income Option

-Alternatively, proof of a guaranteed lifetime retirement income may be accepted.
+Alternatively, proof of applicants’ annual income in the 12 months before their application may be accepted.

 Health Insurance Requirement

-Parents must have comprehensive health insurance that covers medical emergencies and cancer treatment for the first 12 months.
-They must also commit in writing to maintaining this insurance for the duration of their stay.
+Parents must hold comprehensive health insurance for the first 12 months that covers medical emergencies, cancer treatment and repatriation.
+They must also commit to maintaining this insurance for the duration of their stay.

 Applications open from 29 September 2025.